December 18. Kazinform's timeline of major events

 EVENTS

-1992 - The Law of the Republic of Kazakhstan «On Social Protection of Citizens Affected by the Nuclear Tests at the Semipalatinsk Test Site» is adopted.
+1992 - The Law of the Republic of Kazakhstan «On Social Protection of Citizens Affected by the Nuclear Tests at the Semipalatinsk Test Site» was adopted.

 2010 - The Republic of Kazakhstan, represented by the National Center of Space Research and Technology, becomes a full-fledged member of Sentinel Asia, an international project aimed at combating natural disasters in the Asian region via Earth remote sensing and GIS-WEB technology.

-2017 – Kazakhstan’s artistic gymnastics team comes in first at the IV International ZAG Junior Cup in Hannover, Germany.
-Nurtan Idrissov becomes the champion in the individual competition.
+2017 - The Kazakhstan artistic gymnastics team comes in first at the IV International ZAG Junior Cup in Hannover, Germany.
+Nurtan Idrissov became the champion in the individual competition.

-2019 – World renowned singer Dimash Kudaibergen releases the soundtrack for Italy’s fantasy film Creators.